Consumer Packaged Goods: The State of CPG and 7 Top Brand Examples

 Due to demand, the CPG industry is highly competitive.
 Brands are battling for shoppers’ attention and limited shelf space.

-With customers looking for more from brands—demanding especially personal shopping experiences—CPG brands can’t afford to sit back.
+With retail customers looking for more from brands—demanding especially personal shopping experiences—CPG brands can’t afford to sit back.
 75% of US consumers say they’re more likely to be loyal to brands that understand them on a personal level.

 Moreover, 43% of consumers say they’ll continue shopping for at least some of their groceries online post-pandemic.